Department of Art

 The art education degree certifies the student as an art specialist in public or private institutions, grades K–12.
 Other opportunities for the certified art specialist are in foreign school systems, recreation programs, art museum education programs, and galleries.
 Students qualify for positions in artist-in-the-schools programs and arts councils and as art consultants/coordinators.
 The degree also provides a foundation for graduate study leading to advanced degrees.

-All students, pre-majors and accepted majors may apply for talent awards by completing the application found online at http://art.byu.edu/.
-The deadline for talent award applications is March 1st of every year.
+All BA, BFA, and Art Education pre-major students in the Department of Art may apply for talent awards by completing the application found online at https://art.byu.edu/scholarships-grants.
+The deadline for talent award applications is February 28th each year.

 Application Procedures for Freshmen